AdamHtooLwin/SADMidterm/emp/README.md

 ## Features

 1. Employee List for admin only.
+List contains net salary calculated with the given formula.
 2. Edit/Delete employees by admin.
 3. Create user and employee by admin.
 4. View own user profile.